wolfgangasdf/iqp-book/index.md

 ## Comments and contributing

-Please send comments, it seems there is also some button on the pages but I don't know this yet.
+Everything is welcome!

 ## Acknowledgements

-Large parts are based on the excellent book by **Griffiths, Introduction to Quantum Mechanics**, 3rd edition.
+Large parts are based on the excellent book **Griffiths, Introduction to Quantum Mechanics, 3rd edition**.
 Small parts are based on **Phillips, Introduction to quantum mechanics**.

 These notes were made using [Jupyter Book](https://jupyterbook.org/), based on Peter Bruin's script for [Mathematics for Quantum Physics](https://pub.math.leidenuniv.nl/~bruinpj/MQP/) which in turn is partially based on the [Jupyter
 Book demo](https://idemalab.tudelft.nl/jupyterbookdemo/) by Timon